 The past several years have been a confusing time for spouses of H-1B visa holders who wish to work in the United States, with various reversals regarding whether H-4 visa holders can apply for work permits at all.
 Fortunately, under the Biden Administration, H-4 visa holders can, in certain circumstances, prepare and submit Form I-765 to request work authorization, as described here.

 Not every H-4 spouse is eligible for an EAD.
-First off, the person’s H-1B worker spouse must have an employer that is interested in keeping him or her on long term, and that has started the green card application process for that worker.
-Only after that has resulted in an approved Form I-140, Immigrant Petition for Alien Workers on the H-1B worker’s behalf can the H-4 holding spouse qualify for a work permit.
+First off, the person's H-1B worker spouse must have an employer that is interested in keeping them on long term and that has started the green card application process for that worker.
+Only after that has resulted in an approved Form I-140, Immigrant Petition for Alien Workers on the H-1B worker's behalf can the H-4 holding spouse qualify for a work permit.

 The spouse of the H-1B worker must prepare Form I-765, Application for Employment Authorization and file it with all required evidence to the appropriate USCIS ("United States Citizenship and Immigration Services") office.